ericpruitt/emus/core/README.md

     enabled, and some non-standard features that were accepted when using one of those modes will now produce fatal errors.
 No changes to code only affecting "--lint-old" were made.
-  - These lint warnings have been disabled:
+  - These lint warnings have been modified:
-    - "assignment used in conditional context"
+    - Disabled: "assignment used in conditional context"
-    - "regular expression on right of assignment"
+    - Disabled: "regular expression on right of assignment"
+    - Refined: "substr: start index … is past end of string" will only be displayed if the third argument is set or if the start index is more than character beyond the end of a string.
 - **Vim**
   - When `$VIMRUNTIME` is unset, it will default to "$EXEDIR/vimruntime".
   - An older version of the internal Unicode character property table is used